qmk/qmk_firmware/layouts/community/ergodox/zweihander-macos/readme.markdown

 Pressing and holding / will give you Option.
 This makes a number of keyboard shortcuts easy to press with just the right hand:

-- ⌥↑ — Move Line Up
+- ⌥↑ — Move Line Up   (in Visual Studio Code)
-- ⌥↓ — Move Line Down
+- ⌥↓ — Move Line Down (in Visual Studio Code)
 - ⌥⇧↑ — Copy Line Up / Go To Previous Channel With Unread Messages
 - ⌥⇧↓ — Copy Line Down / Go To Next Channel With Unread Messages

 ## use Emacs-style shortcuts

 I press C-a, C-e, and C-k all the time.
-It’s difficult to press these key combinations with the Control key on the far left, so the leftmost thumb button on the right side is another Control key.
+It’s difficult to press these key combinations with the Control key on the far left, so the innermost thumb buttons are Control keys.
+Above/inside them are Option keys.

-Having trouble remembering which innermost thumb key is Alt and which is Control?
-The two’re like on the lower right of a normal keyboard — leftmost is Alt, rightmost is Control.
+## use Visual Studio Code

+;-W and ;-R are bound to ⌥↑ and ⌥↓, respectively, for moving lines up and down in Visual Studio Code.
+In normal macOS applications, they’re used for moving the cursor to the beginning and end of a line, and then on to the previous/next line.

 ## use spreadsheets